SoftUni-Internal/interactive-content/EN/06-Joins-Subqueries-And-Indices/01-Joins.md

 # Join overview: Right join

-The RIGHT JOIN keyword returns all records from the right table, and the matched records from the left table.
+The RIGHT JOIN keyword returns all records from the right table and the matched records from the left table.

-The result is **NULL** in the left table, if there is no match.
+The result is **NULL** in the left table if there is no match.

 [image assetsSrc="Joins-Subqueries-And-Indices(9).png" /]